pkarpatou/ibm-qradar-xml-section-remover/README.md

 ## Context of Use
 This utility was developed to streamline XML content maintenance and preparation when working with multiple QRadar instances, particularly in scenarios involving mass content migration or synchronization.

-While IBM QRadar does not officially support direct XML-based content transfer, such tasks are occasionally necessary.
+While XML modification is not endorsed by IBM, such tasks are occasionally necessary.
 This tool assists by providing a controlled and auditable method for XML cleanup.
 It is intended for experienced QRadar administrators who understand their environment and validate all modifications before use in production.

 ## Important Notice
 This project is an independent, community-developed tool created for professional and educational use.
 It is not affiliated with, endorsed by, or supported by IBM.